romenrg/romenrg.github.com/source/_posts/2020-12-30-software-projects-vs-software-products.markdown

 <!-- More -->

 For many years I’ve been trying to find the time to write about this key difference, to which many people in tech fail to give importance to.
-Finally, about a year ago, I gave a [lecture](https://www2.slideshare.net/romenrg/agile-software-development-beyond-projects-ull) on this very topic: "software projects vs software products", in the context of agile software development.
-And now that my 2020 article is due, I have decided to write about this important topic in more detail.
+About a year ago, I had the opportunity to give a [lecture](https://www2.slideshare.net/romenrg/agile-software-development-beyond-projects-ull) on this very topic.
+And now, I have finally decided to write about this important topic in more detail.

+I will start with definitions, digging into the key differences that derive from them; and will then explore the ramifications.
+However, if you just want a quick summary, feel free to jump directly to the [comparison table](#detailed-comparison).

 ## Let’s start with some definitions